pajonnakuti/ARGO-Probabilistic-Mapping/README.md

 ## Objectives

 1. **Metadata Analysis**: Identify regions with available data even though instruments were not deployed using ships.
-2. **Current Drift Analysis**: Determine regions where observations can still be obtained based on the current drift without the need for ship deployment.
+2. **Current Drift Analysis**: Determine regions where observations can still be obtained based on the current drift without ship deployment.
 3. **Probability Density Maps**: Create probability density maps to evaluate:
-    - Locations where Argo floats were deployed and observations are available.
+    - Locations where Argo floats were deployed,and observations are available.
     - Locations where no deployment happened, but data is still available.
     - The confidence and probability that specific areas do not need deployment but can still provide data.